 They were born in Torrance, California, but spent part of their childhood in Seattle, Washington.
 They are both actresses, singer-songwriters, piano players and guitarists.
 They signed a record deal with the Disney-owned label, Hollywood Records in 2004.

 They released their debut studio album Into the Rush on August 17, 2005.
 The album debuted at number thirty six in the United States, selling over 24,000 copies in its first week and was later certified Platinum by the RIAA.
-Into The Rush was a socially conscience take on the pre-teen genre of pop/rock.
+Into the Rush was a socially conscious take on the preteen genre of pop rock.

-With many rumors going around of the band changing their name.
-The duo announced that they will be changing their name to 78violet on On July 8, 2009.
+With many rumors going around of the band changing their name, the duo announced that they would be changing their name to 78violet on On July 8, 2009.

-On February 19, 2010, 78violet announced on their official Facebook page that they were "no longer a part of Hollywood Records" and that the album they recorded for Hollywood Records probably won't be released.
+On February 19, 2010, the duo announced on their official Facebook page that they were "no longer a part of Hollywood Records" and that the album they recorded for Hollywood Records probably won't be released.
 However, they are "continuing to write and record new songs".They have an official Twitter.
 They changed their name to 78violet in 2009, but after releasing only one single under the name changed it back to their original name in December 2015.
 In 2017, they released their first single in four years (nine if one merely counts it under the Aly & A.J. name), "Take Me".

 - Insomniatic (2007)

-- All Girls Want Bad Boys: Subverted with Hot House, which is about how this person is bad and attractive, but they turn them down cuz they've done it before:
+- All Girls Want Bad Boys: Subverted with "Hothouse", which is about how this person is bad and attractive, but they turn them down because they've done it before.

-- Creator Breakdown: "Flattery" is one of the saddest songs the duo has written, about an extremely conflicted relationship break down.
+- "Flattery" is one of the saddest songs the duo has written, about an extremely conflicted relationship break down.

-- Darker and Edgier: Their second album is darker, edgier, more aggressive, sarcastic and snarky then their saccharine, socially focused debut.
+- Darker and Edgier: Their second album is more edgy, sarcastic and mature than their first, more positive album.

 - Deadpan Snarker: Their second album is basically this trope to music.

-- Even the Girls Want Her: AJ gets a lot of fan girls.
+- Even the Girls Want Her: Aly gets a lot of fan girls.